piotrero00/entcalcpy/README.md

 If this happens, we highly recommend using "MOSEK".
 It is a commercial solver, but one can obtain a license for free for academic purposes.
 ## Numerical precision and troubleshooting

-Due to finite numerical precision, in rare cases entcalc/entcalcpy may return a lower bound that is slightly larger than the corresponding upper bound.
+Due to finite numerical precision, in rare cases entcalcpy may return a lower bound that is slightly larger than the corresponding upper bound.
 This does not indicate a violation of the theoretical bounds when the difference is comparable to the numerical accuracy of the computation.